Sujon-Sekh/Dialogue-Summarization-with-FLAN-T5-and-LoRA-Fine-Tuning/README.md

 ## Evaluation and Improvement Analysis

-[ROUGE Metrics](https://en.wikipedia.org/wiki/ROUGE_(metric)) are used to evaluate the quality of summaries by comparing them to reference summaries.
+[ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric)) metrics are used to evaluate the quality of summaries by comparing them to reference summaries.
 Below are the stats on ROUGE score being achieved with fine-tuning on FLAN-T5 model on samsum datasets:

 | Model                      | ROUGE-1 | ROUGE-2 | ROUGE-L | ROUGE-Lsum |
 |----------------------------|---------|---------|---------|------------|